How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 End-to-end for online interviews: Qureco

-If you mostly do online interviews, Qureco is the cleanest setup for going from call to Notion page in one motion.
+If your work is mostly online interviews, Qureco is the cleanest setup for going from call to Notion page in one motion.

 • No bot in the participant list, so your guest never sees a third name on the call